wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VII.4

 <p class=fip id=p4>
-4.&emsp;It has already been said that you believe you cannot control fear because you yourself made it, and your belief in it seems to render it out of your control.
+4. It has already been said that you believe you cannot control fear because you yourself made it, and your belief in it seems to render it out of your control.
 ²Yet any attempt to resolve the error through attempting the mastery of fear is useless.
 3In fact, it asserts the power of fear by the very assumption that it need be mastered.
 ⁴The true resolution rests entirely on mastery through love.